xamidev/blankcpu/README.md

 ## How to test

 You can run a test program like that.
 I'll try making a developer's manual so one can make its own programs using the custom assembly here.

+`das` is the Dumb8 Assembler, which converts `.asm` files to `.bin` CPU executables. `dumb8` is the CPU emulator.

 ```
 make
+./das program.asm
-./dumb8 program.asm
+./dumb8 program.bin
 ```

 ## Technical specifications